top of page

 • To Live Free from Worry 45.

-There are literally hundred of prayers for every circumstance, and I have prayed and received answers using this model for years.
+There are literally hundreds of prayers for every circumstance, and I have prayed and received answers using this model for years.
 This LINK PROVIDES A TYPICAL PRAYER (on Maintaining Good Relations )with its supporting scriptures.

 Reading hymns & music to know better